 The Japanese Government offers the following scholarships annually to U.S. citizens living in Washington, Montana, Idaho, Oregon, and Alaska through the Consulate-General of Japan in Seattle.
 The majority of these scholarships offer a monthly stipend, travel expenses to and from Japan, and exemption from school fees.

 Application Deadline: Applications are usually due in late May and open in February.
-We will have more information when applications open in 2016.
+We will have more information when applications open.

 Types of Japanese Government Scholarships